-I think Dr Bob’s choice of words just goes to show how one simple sentence can direct readers towards looking at things in a certain way.
-As a reader, when I read that description I feel it reveals far more about the protagonist who is “saying” the words than it does about the 42-year-old he’s describing.
-(And already, for some reason, I feel strongly that it’s a “he” who is talking.)
+Dr Bob’s choice of words shows how one simple sentence can direct readers towards looking at things in a certain way.
+As a reader, when I read that description I feel it reveals far more about the protagonist who is ‘saying’ the words than it does about the 42-year-old he’s describing.
+(And already, for some reason, I feel strongly that it’s a ‘he’ who is talking.)
 I would think from this sentence that the protagonist isn’t the sort of person I’d want to know.
-He’s judging a woman on her physical appearance, and talking about “buying” her on the strength of her appearance.
+He’s judging a woman on her physical appearance, and talking about ‘buying’ her on the strength of her appearance.
 Not a pleasant person.
-Of course, it could be a woman, and not a man, who is talking about another woman looking sexy, and talking about “buying” her.
-That would certainly be a twist that would surprise the reader!
+Of course, it could be a woman, and not a man, who is talking about another woman looking sexy, and talking about ‘buying’ her.
+Now that would be a twist that would surprise the reader!

-I don’t think I’d talk about this sentence in terms of being “positive” or “negative” when I read a book.
+I don’t think I’d talk about this sentence in terms of being ‘positive’ or ‘negative’ when I read it in a book.
 I don’t ever find anything negative about reading fiction…!
 They are just the words of an unsavoury character that the author is portraying.
 (And now I’d like to hear the 42-year-old speak for herself.
 What is she really like?)

 For this post I decided to pick up three books from my shelves and open them at random for a character description.
 All of these authors use a totally different vocabulary to describe their characters.